 A Song Skipped is a royalty paid

 What most of listeners don’t realize, however, is that royalties are paid for music that we skip.
-In fact, and in most cases, a full royalty is paid for music that we skip — even if we skip a track in less than a few seconds.
-Whether you think it is fair or not, in order to get the license, services pay for music even when a track is skipped.
+In fact, in some cases, a full royalty is paid for music that we skip even if we skip a track in less than a few seconds.
+Whether you think this approach to royalties is fair or not, in order to get the license, services pay for music even when a track is skipped.

-While the law—or, more clearly, the cost of sticking to the law—leads webcasters such as Pandora to limit the number of skips in any hour and other webcasters to not permit skipping at all, that law does not limit interactive, or on-demand music streams from services such a Spotify, Beats, Play, Rdio, etc. who license directly.
-Therein lies the rub.
+While the law—or, more clearly, the cost of abiding by the law—leads some webcasters such as Pandora to limit the number of skips in any hour and other webcasters to not permit skipping at all, that law does not limit interactive, or on-demand music streams from services such a Spotify, Beats, Play, Rdio, etc. who license directly.

-A service such as Spotify pays royalties based upon any song’s (or artist’s) share of total listens over any period.
-And so, if Song X is 10% of all listens, the stakeholders in Song X (i.e., record label, performing artist, publisher, songwriter, etc.) will receive — roughly speaking — 10% of the royalty pool.
-Other services, such as Rhapsody, pay for music on a per performance basis, or at least face a minimum per track payment alongside a percentage of performances rubric for royalty payouts.
+Roughly speaking, a service such as Spotify pays royalties based upon any song’s share of total listens over any period.
+And so, if song X is 10% of all listens, the stakeholders in song X (i.e., record label(s), performing artist(s), musicians, publisher(s), songwriter(s)) will receive—roughly speaking—10% of the royalty pool.
+Other services, such as Rhapsody, might pay for music on a per performance basis, or at least face a minimum per track payment alongside a percentage of performances rubric for royalty payouts.

 Nearly 15 Songs are Skipped Per Hour

-Paul Lamere, Director of Developer Platform for EchoNest (owned by Spotify), was kind enough to share (way back in May of 2014) an in-depth look at song skipping behavior within Spotify.
+Paul Lamere, Director of Developer Platform for EchoNest (owned by Spotify), was kind enough to share, way back in May of 2014, an in-depth look at song skipping behavior within Spotify.
 This piece was picked up by the Guardian and other sources.
-What no one seemed to reckon as far as I can tell, was what these data suggested for the fate of music royalties (unless I missed something).

 Now, according to Lamere, 24% of song plays are likely skipped within 5 seconds, 35% of are liked skipped within the first 30 seconds, while nearly half (48.6%) are skipped before the song finishes.
 If 48.6% of songs played are skipped before they finish, and 14.65 tracks are skipped per hour, then 30.14 tracks are played on average each hour (14.65 / 48.6% = 30.144).